OER-Dev/docs/GDL_docs/documentation.md

 - "Topic".
 Links a resource to one or more topics.
 - "Resource type".
 One of following [Video, Book, Game]
 - "Featured image".
 One image illustrating the resource.
+- "Topic category".
+Defines one of two categories [Learn, Play].
+Used when "Landingpage layout" = "Learn and practice"

 ### File formats
 The main file format on the GDL is H5P.
 Some resources are available as H5P, PDF and EPUB.
 Others are only available as H5P.
 In 9 languages the resources are only available as PDF.
 Amharic and Sidamo are examples of languages that contain these "PDF-only" resources.